petterjuan/studio2.0/README.en.md

 FIREBASE_SERVICE_ACCOUNT_KEY={"type": "service_account", ...}

 # Stripe (Obtained from Stripe Dashboard -> Developers -> API keys)
 # Find your "Secret key" here.
-If this key is not provided, the checkout will simulate a successful purchase for development purposes.
+If this is not provided, the checkout will simulate a successful purchase for development.
 STRIPE_SECRET_KEY=

 # Google AI (Genkit - Obtain from Google AI Studio)